Engee documentation

 Location of poles and zeros

 This example shows how to investigate the location of poles and zeros of dynamical systems.
-This can be done graphically by plotting a map using pzmap.
-Or you can find the numerical values using the function zpkdata.
+This can be done graphically by building a map using pzmap.
+And you can find numerical values using the function zpkdata.

 Let's create two models of closed-loop systems.